avine/angular-log/README.md

-# AngularLog
+# AngularStepper

-A simple log library for Angular 2+
+This Dojo shows how to wrap a vanillaJS plugin into an Angular 2+ library